Vanilla Kubernetes

 mountPath: /opt/midpoint/var/

-subset of configuration related to the dedicated PVC with keystore mount into the midPoint pod
+configuration subset related to the dedicated PVC with keystore mount into the midPoint Pod.

 volumes: